GeeEq/GeeEq/README.md

 # 💫 About Me:
 <br>My name is Gee - I'm a front end developer.
-I am dedicated <br> to creativity and uniqueness of expression<br>in development of thriving online<br>communities.
+I am dedicated <br> to creativity and uniqueness of expression in development<br>of thriving online communities.
 Here I share my journey and learnings in the<br>vast tech world.
 Working on random projects in my free time.

 ## 🌐 Socials: